axiand/LonnDiscordRPC/README.md

 - Disable the status entirely

 ## Usage
 Install it just like any other Celeste mod.
-On first launch, the plugin will automatically download and install the required binaries (Requires an active internet connection, and currently only supports Windows.
-Sorry, Linux and Mac users.)
+On first launch, the plugin will automatically download and install the required binaries (Requires an active internet connection.)
 You may have to restart Lönn after.

 In Lönn, go to `File > Lonn Discord RPC` to see plugin settings.